kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ## Overview

-This module is designed to be used after first completing the PnP preparation and has been created to address how to use both PnP and Discovery to onboard devices into Cisco Catalyst Center.
+This module is designed to be used after first completing the PnP preparation and has been created to address how to use both PnP and Discovery to onboard devices into Catalyst Center.
 This two fold approach allows us to onboard both Greenfield and Brownfield devices.

 ### Greenfield

-When dealing with net new devices using the PnP process to onboard devices we utilize Onboarding templates within Cisco Catalyst Center to onboard Day Zero network devices with no configuration on the device.
+When dealing with net new devices using the PnP process to onboard devices we utilize Onboarding templates within Catalyst Center to onboard Day Zero network devices with no configuration on the device.

 PnP Onboarding allows for the claim of a device and the ability to automate the deployment of configuration.
 It is important to note that Onboarding templates are transfered as a flat file and loaded into the configuration by a configure replace.

 This allows for the manipulation of uplinks and addressing without disconnectivity during reconfiguration from the upstream neighboring device.
-Additional source commands can be used to allow the device to automatically inform Cisco Catalyst Center of a change in address through the PnP profile applied and the source of the HTTP client information.
+Additional source commands can be used to allow the device to automatically inform Catalyst Center of a change in address through the PnP profile applied and the source of the HTTP client information.

 ### Brownfield

-When dealing with existing infrastructure, we want to absorb the device and its configuration into Cisco Catalyst Center to allow for monitoring and a gradual shift to automated management, as the device usually is in a running state supporting the network, and the configuration pre-exists.
+When dealing with existing infrastructure, we want to absorb the device and its configuration into Catalyst Center to allow for monitoring and a gradual shift to automated management, as the device usually is in a running state supporting the network, and the configuration pre-exists.

 Be aware that with Brownfield device configurations, there is no template learning capability for switching.
 As such configuration on the device may need modification prior to provisioning in some situations.
 If this is required you may want to Discover and then push a normalization template via REST API to remove settings that would cause ongoing provisioning errors.

 ### Overview Summary

-In this section will go through the flows involved with PnP and Discovery to allow for the successful onboarding of network devices into Cisco Catalyst Center in both Brownfield and Greenfield situations.
+In this section will go through the flows involved with PnP and Discovery to allow for the successful onboarding of network devices into Catalyst Center in both Brownfield and Greenfield situations.

 ![json](./images/DCLOUD_Topology_PnPLab2.png?raw=true "Import JSON")